Online Induction >> What is a Safety Induction?

 What is a Safety Induction and why do you need one?

 A safety induction is the first step to engaging your contractors, employees and visitors regarding working safely on site, in the workplace.
 It's typically made up of a series of steps around performing a job role safely by properly going through safety training, a site tour, hazards in the workplace to be aware of, collecting important licenses and certifications as evidence of training and being tested on their competency.
-Common topics to include in a safety induction range from Fire Extinguisher, Hand Held Power Tools, Injury Management, Infection Control, Personal Protective Equipment, Safety Awareness and Working at Heights.
+Common topics to include in a safety induction range from site specific procedures to follow and be aware of, managing permits and sign in procedures, specific safety policies to follow through to awareness around site or role specific safety topics such as Fire Extinguisher, Hand Held Power Tools, Injury Management, Infection Control, Personal Protective Equipment, Safety Awareness and Working at Heights.

 Many organisations create an online safety induction for all their staff and contractors to complete as part of engaging new starters before they start working in the role.
 A good safety induction will provide the groundwork and foundations for working safely in the organisation, protecting both the employee and their coworkers.
 It will cover important safety topics such as confined spaces, hazards to be aware of, how to report an incident, how to act and behave in the workplace and among your coworkers, what to do when something goes wrong, understanding important safety policies and procedures and getting an acknowledgement that the staff member has actually read and understood these areas.